jeroh11/Jeremy-Portfolio/index.md

 # Camera Gimbal
 This project details the system of a 3D printed camera gimbal that stabilizes a user's video footage using MPU sensors, servoes and an Arduino board.
 The project was built with improvisation on parts such as nuts and bolts, as well as a power source, to complete and finalize building.
-The process of building this entire system provided knowledge on coding and basic engineering such as soldering and wiring from a source such as USB.
-I'm most interested in this project because it introduces the concept of real time responses and its contribution to the advancements of media recording.
+In addition to the base project, mods were included to further enhance the performance and compatibility of the whole device.
+The process of building this entire system provided knowledge on coding and basic engineering such as soldering and wiring from a source such as USB, as well as CAD experience from a web based 3D modeling program called Onshape.
+I'm most interested in this project because it introduces the concept of real time responses and its contribution to the advancements of media recording in applications such as movies, TV shows, and other kinds of media filming.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|